 There’s a thin line between “public spaces” and “professional spaces”.
 They have a lot in common – mainly the large number of strangers touching the same surfaces.
 The risk of infection at work isn’t as low as anyone would like it to be, and can have real financial consequences for many businesses.
 However, these two arenas – public and professional – have substantial differences.

-Employers can make use of the ECO Hygiene Micro-Station, placing hand washing stations across sensitive areas in the workplace, such as meeting rooms, break rooms, and so on, in compatibility with their infection prevention program.
+Employers can make use of the CleanMachine in a variety of settings inside their facilities, placing hand washing stations across sensitive areas in the workplace, such as meeting rooms, break rooms, and so on, in compatibility with their infection prevention program.

 Hygiene at home